vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 - `path`: returns the relative path of the URI
 - `scheme`: return the scheme of the URI
 - `port`: return the port of the URI.
 If not explicitly set returns 80 for scheme 'http' and 443 for scheme 'https'
-- `base`: return the scheme plus hostname and port (excluding any subpaths)
+- `base`: return the scheme plus hostname and port (excluding any subpaths).
+If the port was derived by schema (80 for 'http' and 443 for 'https') it is omitted from the returned `base` value

 Example: